tejasarora00/Random-Color-Generator/README.md

 # Random Color Generator
-Generates a Random color, Along with their RGB Values
+Generates a Random color, Along with their rgb Values

 Thank You...

-Check